Pawscout Review: A Detailed Look

 This usually costs a one-time fee of $50 and may even be required by some breeders or rescue groups.
 When scanned, the microchip displays an ID number that can be used to reconnect him with you.

-While microchipping is standard for any pets, it’s only possible to read the chip if you have an expensive reader, which is why you’d need to hope that someone brings your lost pet to a vet or shelter to have it scanned.
+It’s only possible to read the chip if you have an expensive reader, which is why you’d need to hope that someone brings your lost pet to a vet or shelter to have it scanned.

 Microchips also don’t provide any real-time information about your pet’s location.